Helsingin Sanomat: History and profile

 Mikael Pentikäinen was the editor-in-chief until May 2013 when he was fired from the post.
 Riikka Venäläinen replaced him temporarily in the post.
 After Riikka Venäläinen the post has been held by Kaius Niemi.

-After the 2022 Russian invasion of Ukraine, the newspaper established a Russian language news website to cover the war.
+After the 2022 Russian invasion of Ukraine, the newspaper established a Russian-language news website to cover the war.
 In May 2022, Russian authorities blocked access to the website of the newspaper.

+On 5 April 2023, editor-in-chief Kaius Niemi was arrested for driving under the influence.
+He was fined in court and resigned from his post.
+Erja Yläjärvi became the new editor-in-chief in August.